egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-We then can adjust our `Client` implementation with:
+Of course, we need to adjust our `Client` implementation as well:

 ``` go
 type Client struct {